-B. Separate Trusts vs. Pot Trusts

-1. Separate Trusts

 - a.
 A separate trust holds funds for the benefit of one primary beneficiary. - b.
-If the client wishes to use separate trusts and has multiple beneficiaries, a separate trust would be established for each primary beneficiary.

-c.
-Calculating RMD:

-- i.
-If the separate trust is a conduit trust, only the primary beneficiary's life expectancy is considered in calculating the RMD. - ii.
-If the separate trust is an accumulation trust, the primary or remainder beneficiary with the shortest life expectancy is considered in calculating the RMD
+If the client wishes to use separate trusts and has multiple beneficiaries, a separate trust would be established for each primary beneficiary. - c.
+Calculating RMD: - i.
+If the separate trust is a conduit trust, only the primary beneficiary's life expectancy is used to calculate the RMD. - ii.
+If the separate trust is an accumulation trust, the life expectancy of the oldest primary or potential remainder beneficiary is used to calculate the RMD. - 2.
+Pot Trusts - a.
+A pot trust holds funds for the benefit of several primary beneficiaries (for example, the trust is for the benefit of all of the children of the participant). - b.

-2. Pot Trusts

-- a.
-A pot trust holds funds for the benefit of several primary beneficiaries (for example, the trust is for the benefit of all of the children of the participant) - b.
 When compared to separate trusts, pot trusts may involve simpler (or shorter) documents, as one trust is used for multiple beneficiaries rather than drafting separate trusts for each beneficiary.
-This may also result in simpler beneficiary designations (see section IV below).

-c.
-Calculating RMD:

-- i.
-If the pot trust is a conduit trust, the primary beneficiary with the shortest life expectancy is considered in calculating the RMD. - ii.
-If the pot trust is an accumulation trust, the primary or remainder beneficiary with the shortest life expectancy is considered in calculating the RMD. - 1.
+This may also result in simpler beneficiary designations (see section IV below). - c.
+Calculating RMD: - i.
+If the pot trust is a conduit trust, the life expectancy of the oldest primary beneficiary is used to calculate the RMD. - ii.
+If the pot trust is an accumulation trust, the life expectancy of the oldest primary or potential remainder beneficiary is used to calculate the RMD. - 1.
 Consider the impact if the beneficiaries are not close in age.
-For example, if the primary beneficiaries are two children, one of whom is substantially older than the other, the older child's life expectancy will apply to the trust, and the younger beneficiary will not get the full benefit of using his/her longer life expectancy.
+For example, if the primary beneficiaries are two children, one of whom is substantially older than the other, the older child's life expectancy will apply to the trust, and the younger beneficiary will not get the full benefit of using his or her longer life expectancy.